GeorgiaPsycha/CountryAPI/README.md

 ```

 ### GET /country?country-name={country-name}
-Returns country information using RestCountries API.
+-Returns country information using RestCountries API.
-A caching mechanism is implemented for the flows using MongoDB.
+-A caching mechanism is implemented for the flows using MongoDB.
-TTL index: 10 minutes.
+-TTL index: 10 minutes.
-If a request is repeated within TTL, the response is returned from cache instead of RestCountries API.
+-If a request is repeated within TTL, the response is returned from cache instead of RestCountries API.

 ### POST /kafka (Kafka Integration)
 Produces a country object to a Kafka topic.